Mace166/SPO-Tasks-app/README.md

 # SPO-Tasks-app
-A User Interface (UI) design using Adobe XD for a Fabric UI/React app based on SharePoint Online.
+A User Interface (UI) design using Adobe XD for a Fabric UI/React Tasks app based on SharePoint Online.

 ### Concept
 To design a Sharepoint Online Tasks SPFX application.

 ### Requirements
-The app design will be created using Adobe UD and the Fabric UI toolkit.
+The app design will be created using Adobe XD and the Fabric UI toolkit.

 The app must be intuitive and easy to use without training.